peterkahumu/THYROID-CANCER-PREDICTION/README.md

 - **Recurred**: Indication of cancer recurrence post-treatment.

 ## Objective
-The primary objective of this project is to predict whether an individual is more likely to survive or succumb to thyroid cancer, given the features listed above.
+The primary objective of this project is to predict whether theres any risk of the database recurring.

 ## Data Source
 The data for this project is procured from the UCI Machine Learning Repository's thyroid disease datasets.